 It appears Google did decide to skip the 13th floor.
 What could we be waiting for?

 A scenario-friendly Bluetooth proximity API.
-It seems that with freedom of motion enabled by Glass that Glass’ APIs could offer direction to nearest beacon by combining signal strength with accelerometer/compass.
-But in lieu of that, API support for proximity would be great for a project I’m working on.
+It seems that with freedom of motion Glass’ APIs could offer direction to nearest beacon by combining signal strength with accelerometer/compass.
+But in lieu of that, Android 4.4′s support for BLE proximity would be great for a project I’m working on.

 Less picky head-on.
 I’ve resorted to turning off head detection every time I have people try scenarios because Glass simply won’t turn on for them.
-And if I turn head-on off, it works great for demo, but I accumulate a fabulous collection of upside down pictures & videos of my desk.
+And if I forget to turn it back on, I accumulate a fabulous collection of upside down pictures & videos of my desk.
 There should be a middle ground.

 Hands-based voice-free.
 Google’s recent “don’t be a glasshole” PR work reminds us they designed Glass to use with voice.
 But there are times when barking a command just doesn’t work (like when I wanted to live-tweet at Hackfort), and of course as of XE12 not everything can be done by voice anyhow.